You may wish to see an introductory page to this section first.

-Chimaera, a mythological beast, a lion with the head of a goat on its back and the head of a snake on its tail
+Chimera, a mythological beast, a lion with the head of a goat on its back and the head of a snake on its tail

 Domestic life subjects

 Overall the prevailing subjects are those having a domestic, peaceful content.
-That makes it likely that the courtyard was part of the private apartments of the emperor, notwithstanding its large size.
+That makes it likely that the courtyard was part of the private apartments of the Emperor, notwithstanding its large size.
 Had Justinian planned to receive the highest dignitaries of the Empire in this courtyard, he would have asked the mosaicists to depict his achievements, i.e. the successful wars in Africa and Italy, the reconstruction of Hagia Sophia, the crushing of heresies, etc.

 The image used as background for this page shows a detail of the mosaic depicting an elephant.

 Roman/Byzantine exhibits at the Archaeological Museum

 First Ottoman Buildings